Kingdom Come: Deliverance II

 Kingdom Come: Deliverance II is a 2025 action role-playing game developed by Warhorse Studios and published by Deep Silver.
-The sequel to Kingdom Come: Deliverance (2018), the game was released for PlayStation 5, Windows, and Xbox Series X/S on 4 February 2025.
-The game received generally favorable reviews from critics and sold two million copies within two weeks of release.
+The second entry in the Kingdom Come series and the sequel to Kingdom Come: Deliverance (2018), the game was released for PlayStation 5, Windows, and Xbox Series X/S on 4 February 2025.
+The game received generally favorable reviews from critics and sold more than 6 million copies by June 2026.
+A Nintendo Switch 2 version is scheduled to release in 2027.

 Gameplay

+In the game, which is played from a first-person perspective, players can use early forms of firearms to defeat enemies.

 Kingdom Come: Deliverance II is an open-world action role-playing game in which the protagonist is controlled from a first-person perspective.
 The game world is twice as large as that of Kingdom Come: Deliverance; whereas the latter features a single connected world, the former encompasses two larger, freely explorable areas.

 Missions and objectives are able to be managed in different ways, with NPCs and communities reacting respectively.
 In turn, the reactions to the player character influence his daily life and character development.
 The three skills Oratory, Charisma and Intimidation, that were applicable in dialogues with NPCs in the first game have been supplemented by Appearance, Coercion and Dominate.
-The game features crossbows and early forms of firearms.
-The former can also be fired while riding.
+Interactions with NPCs are also a core feature of the game's crime system and its trading system.
+NPC dialogue differs depending on whether the player has attained a sufficient level for their chosen skill.

+The player may choose between melee and ranged weapons.
+For ranged options, the game features bows and arrows, crossbows and early forms of firearms.
+For melee options, the player can choose between short swords, longswords, heavy weapons (maces, axes and hammers) and polearms, some of which can be wielded with a single hand, enabling the use of a shield.
+Players can choose the direction of their attacks and block opponent attacks, which allows the use of special attack combinations and counterattacks, some of which can only be unlocked through quests.

+Players can also use their weapons while riding a horse.
+However, some ranged weapons can only be used if loaded prior to mounting a horse and cannot be reloaded while mounted.